Sophos Firewall v21.5: New features for security and usability

 - Strict IPsec profile enforcement: Ensures that IPsec connections comply with defined security policies.

-Sophos DNS Protection: Improved integration
+Sophos DNS Protection: Improved Integration

 Sophos DNS Protection, a “free” service for Xstream Protection customers, receives several updates in Sophos Firewall v21.5: